dlebansais/SimpleDatabase/README.md

 ## Defining your database

 A the core of the library is a database description class for your application.
-You define your own class, inheriting from `SchemaDescriptor`, and enumerate your tables and columns in the contructor.
+You define your own class, inheriting from `SchemaDescriptor`, and enumerate your tables and columns in the constructor.
 Below is a simple example, that defines two tables in a schema named *mytest*:

   ```cs
   public class TestSchema : SchemaDescriptor